what tempts people to visit Gulf?

 Hamad International Airport (HIA) in Qatar is most luxurious airports in the Gulf.

-HIA became the first airport in the Gulf region and Asia to receive a 5-Star COVID-19 Airport Safety Rating issued by the Skytrax airport review and ranking based company in United Kingdom.
+HIA became the first airport in the Gulf region and Asia to receive a 5-Star COVID-19 Airport Safety Rating issued by the Styrax airport review and ranking based company in United Kingdom.
 It also became the first to achieve independent certification from the British Standards Institution for implementing of COVID-19 Aviation Health Safety Protocols When the COVID-19 pandemic hit the aviation industry in early 2020.

 The airport spans 22 square kilometers comprises three separate terminals widely-known for its innovative approach for implementation of customer-empowering technologies.
-HIA became the first airports in the world to apply stringent health and safety measures when pandemic strucked.
+HIA became the first airports in the world to apply stringent health and safety measures when pandemic structed.

 To reform operations, HIA purchased the latest technologies by introducing advanced technological solutions, which helped in reducing the risk of spreading infectious diseases.
 There are fully autonomous disinfectant robots, thermal smart screening helmets with even ultraviolet baggage disinfection tunnels having contact-free services, allowing passengers to move through key touch points with minimum physical contact.

 The ultramodern facilities was built on land reclaimed from the sea and its structural design reflects the coastal location, featuring a rooftop rippling away from the concourse in swooping peaks and troughs.
 It has an adjacent mosque resembles a giant blue droplet of water.

 HIA, which used to serve more than 30 million travelers a year prior the pandemic is also famous for its museum-quality art program.
 All passengers are invited to visit constantly changing galleries, spread throughout the building featuring the latest works by world-famous artists.